 For 18%, there are still difficulties in collaborating with colleagues and teams from other departments.
 The task of managers is to set up all processes to eliminate possible problems and difficulties for employees.

 But what if you’ve never dealt with remote teams and now need to lead remotely and protect the team from new challenges?
 In this article, we will provide some useful and simple tips for you.

-5 Tips to Establish Connection and Improve Engagement in Your Remote Teams
+5 Tips for Connecting and Engaging Your Remote Teams

 As we wrote above, one of the main struggles of remote work for employees is establishing a connection.
 It is vital to ensure all employees stay in touch — just as if they were sharing the same office.
 This task falls on the shoulders of the manager.
 Your work is to guarantee that your teams’ remote performance meets superiors’ expectations and that the outcomes of the work process are good.
 So, here are some tips on managing remote teams.

 Humans are social creatures, and many of us go to work to communicate with other people as well.
 The basic expectations connected with finding work friends at a new job include looking for common interests and hobbies.
 In addition, during a normal conversation, employees often exchange ideas and find solutions to problems.

 In the case of remote work, workers may feel lonely and unaware of what other employees are doing.
 As a manager, you need to focus on how communication changes when teams work remotely.

 When everyone is working in an office, many work decisions are made right in the hallway or during lunch.
 When working remotely, this random exchange of information simply does not occur, and you need to figure out how to make up for it.
 When working remotely, it is easy for any employee to miss important information about product updates and task statuses.